mortonprod/glabs/README.md

 * Upload Files
 * Specify s3 directory has been modified
 * Serve UI.
+    * Will provide jade with the formated ReturnedDebitItem information from the mongodb

 It will also initialise everything needed to run the app.

+*At the moment all collections in the database are removed on startup to make debugging easier.*